Code-Institute-Submissions/JohnByrne963-1st-Milestone-Project_MayResub/README.md

 # Features #

 All pages will contain Navigation Menu at the top of the webpage.
 This will direct users to a new webpage on the site easily.
 The Nav Menu will be collapsable on a Mobile device to make use of the smaller screen size.
 By clicking the site logo the user will be returned to the Home page.
+The purpose of this is to fulfill the user story:
+> As a first time user, I want to be able to navigate thought the site easily.

 The footer will be the same on all web pages and  contain social media icons which will bring the user to the site owners social media pages.
+The purpose of this is to fulfill the user story:
+> As a first time user I want to be able to view the site owners social media platforms.

 #### Home